JoshMermel/Juggle-Transition/README.md

 documentation on them I'll support them better in the future.

 ### Excessive examples because we can

+Because the whole point of this program was that it could scale to arbitrarily complicated and large siteswaps

     python transition.py
     Please enter the first pattern: